trevordilley/edict/packages/core/README.md

 (Also, if Javascript didn't allow `$` in the variable names, or allow the simple syntax of json attribute names, this libraries API wouldn't have worked either.)

-I'd also like to thank my youngest child for waking me up at god-awful early hours to "flatten his blanket" and "turn his pillow the other way", allowing me plenty of early morning hours to keep on this work!
+I'd also like to thank my youngest child for waking me up at god-awful early hours to "flatten his blanket" and "turn his pillow the other way", allowing me plenty of early mornings to keep on this work!

 ## Usage